gracet33/AA1/README.md

 Role: Advanced data exploration, imputation, predictive modeling, and model comparison.
 Functions: Importing, editing, and exploring variables; imputing missing values; analyzing variable associations; and training predictive models.
 Significance: Uncovering in-depth insights into the dataset, addressing missing values, and training models for customer churn prediction.

+<h3>Abstract:</h3>
+The case study demonstrates a comprehensive approach to understanding customer behavior in e-commerce through data exploration, modification, and predictive modeling.
+It identifies challenges in feature selection and recommends iterative refinement and clustering techniques for improved model performance.
+The Gradient Boosting model is identified as the preferred model due to its lower misclassification rates and squared errors on both training and validation sets.
+Future work includes further exploration of customer behavior analytics and fine-tuning hyperparameters for enhanced model accuracy.